 ~

 As Simon passed through the outer offices leading to the Secretary of Defense’s, he could not help but notice the way uniformed members of the Secretary’s staff stared at him.
 In addition to the pity and sympathy he saw reflected in most of their eyes, he could not help but noticed a few made no effort to hide the contempt they felt for him.
-By way of contrast, despite the confident, self assured façade the Secretary greeted him with, Simon could tell he was a man who had been beaten down one too many times.
+By way of contrast, despite the confident, self-assured façade the Secretary greeted him with, Simon could tell he was a man who had been beaten down one too many times.

 Paul Hayes didn’t bother directing Simon to take a seat.
 In the same manner he’d seen many a judge use in order to lord over a wayward attorney, he leaned forward, planted his forearms on the desk before him, and clasped his hands together.
 “I expect you know why I asked you here, Colonel,” the Secretary of Defense stated in a firm voice.